Tuesday, June 30, 2009

 Franklin Roosevelt, one strongly suspects, would have approached things differently.
 Not that he didn’t share her general worldview.

-From his first days as a legislator in Albany, when he became the focal point of the anti-Tammany "reform" wing of the Democratic Party, down to the 1940 campaign, when his maneuverings for a precedent-shattering third term inevitably denied the Presidency to longtime advisor Jim Farley, FDR's dealings with Irish party leaders carried "an air of jaunty patronization," writes his biographer Geoffrey C. Ward.
+From his first days as an Albany legislator, when he became the focal point of the Democrats' anti-Tammany "reform" wing, down to the 1940 campaign, when his maneuverings for a precedent-shattering third term inevitably denied the Presidency to longtime advisor Jim Farley, FDR's dealings with Irish party leaders carried "an air of jaunty patronization," writes biographer Geoffrey C. Ward.

 “Catholics and Jews Are Here Under Sufferance”